Try the New ImagineArt! 🎉 Smarter, Faster, Better!

 1. YouTube Ad Revenue

-If you publish animated science videos on YouTube, you can join the YouTube Partner Program once your channel meets the minimum eligibility criteria, which is 1,000 subscribers and 4,000 watch hours.
+If you publish animated science videos on YouTube, you can join the YouTube Partner Program once your channel meets the minimum eligibility criteria, which is 1,000 subscribers plus either 4,000 public watch hours or 10 million Shorts views in 90 days.

 Homeschoolers need fun educational contentHomeschoolers need fun educational content